Little Charley Bear: Characters

-Home Media
+Home media

-HIT Entertainment released four DVDs of the series in the United Kingdom between 2011 and 2012, each containing seven episodes - "Are You There, Charley Bear?", "Ready Teddy Go!", "Anarctic Charley", and "Charley on Safari".
+HIT Entertainment released four DVDs of the series in the United Kingdom between 2011 and 2012, each containing seven episodes - "Are You There, Charley Bear?", "Ready Teddy Go!", "Antarctic Charley", and "Charley on Safari".

 The series was also released on DVD in Australia by Beyond Home Entertainment.

 Toyline

-A toyline produced by Vivid Imaginations was released for the Fall of 2011.
+A toyline produced by Vivid Imaginations was released in late 2011.